MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/latam-bra-cancel-customer-fiscal-documents.md

 # Cancel a customer fiscal document

-You can cancel an incorrect customer fiscal document by using the **Cancel fiscal document** form.
+You can cancel an incorrect customer fiscal document by using the **Cancel fiscal document** page.
 When you cancel a fiscal document, the fiscal document is marked as canceled, and all of the ledger transactions and financial transactions are reversed.

 1. Click **Accounts receivable** \> **Common** \> **Sales orders** \> **All sales orders**.